abxlcrz/ddd-fx-rates/readme.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
 - Node.js and npm installed on your development machine.
-- MongoDB installed and running (for database storage).
+- Docker installed on your machine.

 ## Getting Started